 - Students create an account (it's free) with an email address and by answering simple questions confirming where they live, what school they attend, and how often they receive grades.

 - As students achieve certain goals, they earn scholarship credits from colleges that they "follow" on Raise.me.

 - Students can start earning scholarship credits as early as 9th grade

 - Students cash in their scholarship credits and receive money from colleges once they apply to the college, receive an acceptance, and attend.

-- Only certain colleges (there are over 200) participate.
+- Only certain colleges (there are nearly 200) participate.
 Those who do buy into the program and can then find out the schools each student is interested in and how many scholarship credits each student has earned.

 - Paid-out scholarships, or really "micro-scholarships" as they're called, are anywhere from $25 to $2,000.

 - If a college awards a student a merit scholarship larger than the amount earned on Raise.me, that college's merit scholarship will replace (not be added to) the scholarships earned by the student on Raise.me.

 - There are deadlines in senior year by which time students must have created or updated their Raise.me accounts and followed a college, so students should be mindful of those dates.

 - This video provides further explanation on how the site works.

 Raise.me can be a fun and worthwhile way to earn money for college.
 We do want to remind students, however, to look at each college's net cost when deciding which school to attend.
 A school that offers a large amount in scholarship funds may still cost a student the most when compared with other schools offering acceptance.
 Our College Cost Calculator can help students assess scholarship and financial aid offers and determine each college's net cost.
 This can help students make the best financial decision for themselves and their families come decision time in May.